 Potomac Edison Adds New Line and Substation Employees from Power Systems Institute Training Program

-The new employees include 11 line workers that are members of the first graduating class of the company's Power Systems Institute (PSI) program established with Blue Ridge Community & Technical College in Martinsburg, W.Va. in 2015.
-Two additional new line workers graduated from a partnering college outside the state.
-The five new substation electricians graduated from an existing PSI program at Pierpont Community and Technical College in Fairmont, W.Va.
+The new employees include 18 line workers who recently graduated from the company's Power Systems Institute (PSI) program established with Blue Ridge Community & Technical College in Martinsburg, W.Va. in 2015.
+One additional new line worker and two substation electricians graduated from other partnering colleges.

 "The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said James A. Sears, Jr., vice president of Potomac Edison.
 "By teaming with our veteran linemen and substation personnel, these new employees will help ensure reliable service for our customers, now and in the future."